Late October 2024

 A wind-shortened morning ringing session in East Dunes produced 18 new birds: a Wren, a Goldcrest, a Robin, 2 Reed Bunting, a Dunnock, 10 Redwing and 2 Song Thrush; and a retrap Wren.

-A late afternoon till dusk ringing session at Aylmer Avenue resulted in 28 new birds: 25 Redwing, a Wren, a Robin and a Sparrowhawk; and a retrap Wren.
+A late afternoon till dusk ringing session at Aylmer Avenue produced 28 new birds: 25 Redwing, a Wren, a Robin and a Sparrowhawk; and a retrap Wren.

 Redwings, 15th October 2024.